ning/jquery.pageloader/README.md

-[`jquery.pageloader`](jquery.pageloader.js) is a jQuery plug-in which implements Ajax loading of multiple content pages into the DOM, and offers a variety of page transitions to move from page to page.
+[`jquery.pageloader`](jquery.pageloader.js) is a jQuery plug-in which implements Ajax loading of multiple content pages into the DOM, and offers a variety of page transitions to move from page to page with animated real-time response to swipe gestures.

+`jquery.pageloader` is designed for use in a mobile or tablet webapp to provide a native-like page-flipping experience.
 Pages may be flipped programmatically, or using touch or mouse swipe gestures.
 Browser history is supported using HTML5 `popstate` events.

-`jquery.pageloader` is designed for use in a mobile or tablet webapp to provide a native-like page-flipping experience.

 ## Invocation